 Posted on behalf of Henness & Haight on Mar 24, 2015 in Personal Injury News

 Concussions are a hot-button issue these days.
 The focus is heavily on traumatic head injuries amongst athletes both professional and young, but many people do not realize that mundane, daily activities can put you at risk for a brain injury.
 There are many symptoms and treatments for concussions and can vary based on the severity of the injury.
 Here are some signs to watch out for, plus treatment methods for most concussions.
+If you have been in an accident and suffered a concussion contact one of our experienced personal injury attorneys in Las Vegas today for a free consultation.

 Concussions are a type of injury classified as a TBI or traumatic brain injury.
 They are caused by trauma to the head, whether from being struck on the head, from falling or from having your head shaken or jarred enough to move your brain.
 In a car accident with a sudden stop, for example, you may suffer a concussion from your head snapping forward, even if you do not hit the dashboard.